How to find it

 More information

 There is a plaque on no 53 “Nettil House”.
-This is Litten, the name of previous owners of 53 -55 + 55A, backwards.
+This is Litten, the name of previous owners of 53-55 + 55A, backwards.
 In early 2025 work was underway to repair these three houses at the same time, perhaps the Litten family still own the 3 properties.
-Did they erect all three plaques?
+Did they erect the Nettil, Talbot House and Fox Talbot plaques?
 We don’t know.